 General Availability of Health Care -- Spanish medical facilities are among the best in the world.
 If a medical emergency arises, your hotel staff can usually put you in touch with a reliable doctor.
 If not, contact the American embassy or a consulate; each one maintains a list of English-speaking doctors.
 Medical and hospital services aren't free, so be sure that you have appropriate insurance coverage before you travel.

-Contact the International Association for Medical Assistance to Travelers (IAMAT; tel.
-716/754-4883, or 416/652-0137 in Canada; www.iamat.org) for tips on travel and health concerns in the countries you're visiting, and for lists of local, English-speaking doctors.
-The United States Centers for Disease Control and Prevention (tel.
-800/CDC-INFO or 404/498-1515; www.cdc.gov) provides up-to-date information on health hazards by region or country and offers tips on food safety.
-Travel Health Online (www.tripprep.com), sponsored by a consortium of travel medicine practitioners, may also offer helpful advice on traveling abroad.
-You can find listings of reliable medical clinics overseas at the International Society of Travel Medicine (www.istm.org).
+Contact the International Association for Medical Assistance to Travelers (IAMAT) for tips on travel and health concerns in the countries you're visiting, and for lists of local, English-speaking doctors.
+The United States Centers for Disease Control and Prevention provides up-to-date information on health hazards by region or country and offers tips on food safety.
+You can find listings of reliable medical clinics overseas at the International Society of Travel Medicine.

 What to Do If You Get Sick Away from Home -- For travel abroad, you may have to pay all medical costs upfront and be reimbursed later.
 Medicare and Medicaid do not provide coverage for medical costs outside the U.S. Before leaving home, find out what medical services your health insurance covers.
 To protect yourself, consider buying medical travel insurance.

-Very few health insurance plans pay for medical evacuation back to the U.S. (which can cost $10,000 and up).
-A number of companies offer medical evacuation services anywhere in the world.
-If you're ever hospitalized more than 150 miles from home, MedjetAssist (tel.
-800/527-7478; www.medjetassist.com) will pick you up and fly you to the hospital of your choice virtually anywhere in the world in a medically equipped and staffed aircraft 24 hours a day, 7 days a week.
-Annual memberships are $250 individual, $385 family; you can also purchase short-term memberships.
+Very few health insurance plans pay for medical evacuation back to the U.S. A number of companies offer medical evacuation services anywhere in the world.
+If you're ever hospitalized more than 150 miles from home, MedjetAssist will pick you up and fly you to the hospital of your choice virtually anywhere in the world in a medically equipped and staffed aircraft 24 hours a day, 7 days a week.
+You can purchase an annual or short-term membership.

 If you suffer from a chronic illness, consult your doctor before your departure.
 Pack prescription medications in your carry-on luggage, and carry them in their original containers, with pharmacy labels -- otherwise they won't make it through airport security.
 Carry the generic name of prescription medicines, in case a local pharmacist is unfamiliar with the brand name.